Non-Compete Agreement Template

 2. Non-Disclosure Agreements (NDAs): NDAs are the gold standard for keeping sensitive info under wraps.
 Whether it's trade secrets, high-impact business strategies, or confidential data, an NDA ensures your employees won’t spill the beans to anyone during or after their time with your company.
 No secrets leaving the building!

 3. Intellectual Property Protections: Your company’s innovations and brand are your bread and butter.
-Protect them with patents, copyrights, and trademarks, which legally prevent anyone from using or copying your creations without permission.
-It’s like giving your brilliant ideas a legal force field!
+Protect them with patents, copyrights, and trademarks, which prevent anyone from using or copying your creations without permission.

 By using these alternatives, you can safeguard your business interests without stifling anyone's career path—it's a win-win!